tlaplus/foundation/content/blog/2025-02-dev-update/index.md

 ## Newbie Corner

 Here we highlight an issue that would be a good choice for new contributors!
+Before starting work, be sure to read the [contribution guidelines](https://github.com/tlaplus/tlaplus/blob/master/CONTRIBUTING.md) and discuss your planned approach with maintainers.

 This one is a bit more advanced than past months, but hopefully someone can rise to the challenge: we want TLC to [interpret expressions of the form `CHOOSE x : x ∈ S`](https://github.com/tlaplus/tlaplus/issues/619).
 Ordinarily this would be an unbounded choose error, but *this specific form* of the expression is obviously bounded (the bound is just given in the body!) and is much nicer to write than the clunky `CHOOSE x ∈ S : TRUE`.